-1 Materials are accompanied by a TEKS-aligned Scope and Sequence outlining the order in М 1 Materials are accompanied by a TEKS-aligned Scope and Sequence outlining the order in which knowledge and skills are taught and built into the course materials.
-2 Materials provide clear teacher guidance for facilitating student-made connections across М - Materials provide clear teacher guidance for facilitating student-made connections across core concepts, scientific and engineering practices, and recurring themes and concepts.
-Materials provide review and practice of knowledge and skills spiraled throughout the year PM 3 to support mastery and retention.
+1 Materials are accompanied by a TEKS-aligned Scope and Sequence outlining the order in М L L which knowledge and skills are taught and built into the course materials.
+2 Materials provide clear teacher guidance for facilitating student-made connections across M 2 core concepts, scientific and engineering practices, and recurring themes and concepts. h Materials provide review and practice of knowledge and skills spiraled throughout the year Μ 3 to support mastery and retention.

-The materials partially meet the criteria for the indicator.
-Materials include some year-long plans with practice and review opportunities that support instruction.
+The materials meet the criteria for this indicator.
+Materials include year-long plans with practice and review opportunities that support instruction.

 Materials are accompanied by a TEKS-aligned Scope and Sequence outlining the order in which knowledge and skills are taught and built into the course materials.
 Materials provide clear teacher guidance for facilitating student-made connections across core concepts, scientific and engineering practices, and recurring themes and concepts.
-Materials provide some review and practice of knowledge and skills but lack spiraling through the year to support mastery and retention.
+Materials provide review and practice of knowledge and skills spiraled throughout the year to support mastery and retention.